 Converters#

-The figure below shows a three-phase two-level inverter and its equivalent model, where ideal switches are assumed.
-In the equivalent model, each changeover switch is connected to either negative or positive potential of the DC bus.
-The switching phenomena are assumed to be infinitely fast.
-The inverter model is provided in the class motulator.drive.model.Inverter.
+The figure below then shows the equivalent model for the three-phase voltage-source converter, where ideal switches are assumed.
+In the equivalent model, each changeover switch is connected to either negative or positive potential of the DC bus and the switching phenomena are assumed to be infinitely fast.
+This converter model is provided in the class motulator.drive.model.VoltageSourceConverter.

 Six-Pulse Diode Bridge#

-The figure below shows a six-pulse diode bridge rectifier, where the inductor \(L\) and the capacitor \(C\) are placed in the DC link.
+The figure below shows a six-pulse diode bridge rectifier, where the inductor \(L_\mathrm{dc}\) is placed in the DC link.
 For simplicity, a three-phase supply voltage is assumed to be stiff.
-The class motulator.drive.model.FrequencyConverter applies this model as a part of a frequency converter model.
+The voltage-source converter described above is extended with this diode bridge model in the class motulator.drive.model.FrequencyConverter.

 Six-pulse diode bridge rectifier.#